 You might never have heard of the Toyota Camry.
-It hasn’t been sold here since 2004 after all and we’ve missed a couple of model generations in the intervening two decades.
+Between 2004 and 2019, after all, it wasn't sold here and during that period, we missed a couple of model generations.
 In the US though - and in many other international markets - the Camry is big news for the Japanese brand: in America alone, over 400,000 Camrys are sold each year.

-It was canned in the UK just after the turn of the century because of Toyota’s inability at that time to offer a diesel option.
-So it’s a touch ironic that the demise of diesel has led to its return now as a ‘self charging’ petrol/electric hybrid that shares most of its engineering with the more image-conscious Lexus ES.
+It was canned in the UK just after the turn of the century because of Toyota's inability at that time to offer a diesel option.
+So it's a touch ironic that the demise of diesel led to its return in 2019 as a 'self charging' petrol/electric hybrid that shares most of its engineering with the more image-conscious Lexus ES.
+That car was updated a year on to create the model we're going to look at here.

 Under the bonnet sits a 2.5-litre four cylinder petrol engine aided by an electric motor powered by a battery of the 'self-charging' (ie non-Plug-in) variety.
 Total output is 218hp.
 In other words, in class terms it's just like a Ford Mondeo Hybrid.
 But unlike a plug-in Volkswagen Passat GTE or Kia Optima PHEV.
 As with those cars, you'll miss the in-gear flexibility that a diesel would give you.
 But that's the trade-off for saving the planet.
 The engine and/or the electric motor drive the front wheels via a sequential Shiftmatic auto gearbox.
 And of course the suspension is set up for comfort rather than for any kind of dynamic drive, though the stiffer platform of the car's GA-K chassis means it shouldn't be embarrassed if there's a need to push on round the bends.